- 1

 Key Features of OpenClaw SaaS

-| Feature | Details |
+| Features | Description |

 |---|---|

-| Cloud Deployment | No local installation needed — use directly through a web browser |
+| Cloud Deployment | No installation needed — use directly through a web browser |

-| AI Model Selection | System automatically selects the appropriate AI model based on task type |
+| AI Model Selection | System automatically selects the AI Model based on task type — no manual Config required |

-| Managed Infrastructure | Clawbot AI handles servers, updates, and security entirely |
+| Managed Infrastructure | Clawbot AI manages Server, updates, and security entirely |

-| Deploy in Minutes | Set up agents quickly through the web interface |
+| Deploy in Minutes | Quickly set up Agents through the Web Interface |

-SaaS vs Self-Hosted — Which to Choose?
+SaaS vs Self-Hosted — Which Should You Choose?

 | Aspect | Self-Hosted | SaaS (Clawbot.ai) |